robotframework/robotframework/doc/releasenotes/rf-3.0.rst

 A limitation of the `python -m robot` approach is that it does not work with Python 2.6.
 The old `python -m robot.run` version can be used instead.

+The same enhancement that made `python -m robot` possible also made it possible to execute the `robot` installation directory like `python path/to/robot`.
+This works the same way as `python path/to/robot/run.py` that works also with the earlier versions.

 Listeners no longer slow down execution
 ---------------------------------------